You want smart political talk without the meltdowns?

 They've always tried to attack us.

-Well, Obama also laughed off the idea that we could ever be hacked immediately.
+Well, Obama also laughed off the idea that we could ever be hacked before the election.

-before the election and now of course this is all part of the delegitimizing process that they're involved in with Donald Trump here to help explain a little bit about how foreign countries try and influence outside countries is John McLaughlin also go over some poll numbers here in a minute um now you were Prime Minister Benjamin Netanyahu's poster in Israel in his last election correct that is true.
+And now, of course, this is all part of the delegitimizing process that they're involved in with Donald Trump here to help explain a little bit about how foreign countries try and influence outside countries as John McLaughlin.

-And we have since discovered that three hundred thousand taxpayer State Department dollars were spent to help groups in Israel defeat Netanyahu that Obama had put into the into play, correct?
+And we have since discovered that $300,000 taxpayer State Department dollars were spent to help groups in Israel defeat Netanyahu that Obama had put into play, correct?

 By the Obama administration, but that was only the tip of the iceberg.